syllog1sm/headers_workaround/README.md

 Workaround for setuptools Issue #209: packages listed in both setup\_requires and install_requires aren't installed.
 For PyPy-in-a-virtualenv, this is currently broken due to issue #510 in virtualenv: https://github.com/pypa/virtualenv/issues/510 .
 I should have a workaround for this soon.

+Currently supported headers:

+* numpy
+* murmurhash

+Pull requests for whatever headers you need are welcome.

 Let's say you've developed a C extension that depends on the numpy headers at compile time.
 This is very common for Cython projects, because numpy is often used as a native array type.

 numpy exports a function numpy.get_include_dir().
 To call this function, numpy must be imported during the setup.py script.
 The documented way to achieve this is to supply the string "numpy" to the setup_requires keyword argument of the call to setuptools.setup in your setup.py file.